jakobfwerner/jakobfwerner/README.md

 Hey, I’m Jakob.✌🏼

-Currently working as the CTO at fr3n, where I'm leading the development team.
+Currently working as the CFO at Upper, so I won't be spending a lot of time here.

 ### My preferred tech stack:
 - TypeScript